 The Incomplete figure test is a game where each member of your team draws a squiggle or line on a piece of paper.
 They then pass their drawing to someone else who does their best to interpret the squiggle and finish the drawing in their own vision.

-This is a fun way to get people communicating and expressing their creative freedom in a loose, low-pressure environment.
-It also helps build a sense of connection between people, and this simple exercise can build an extended understanding of how others think.
+This is a fun way to get people to communicate and express their creative freedom in a loose, low-pressure environment.
+It also helps build a sense of connection between people.
+This simple exercise can build an extended understanding of how others think.

-Drawing Evolution is a creativity exercise that is meant to be done over time and asks your team to each draw an item of their choosing.
+Drawing Evolution is a creativity exercise that is meant to be done over time.
+Asks your team to each draw an item of their choosing.

 By repeatedly drawing an object they will begin to notice features that were not present in their initial drawing and will see steady improvements over time.

-The increased focus provided to both the drawing and the object will help improve everyone’s attention to detail and help them see things that they might have missed in the past.
+The increased focus provided to both the drawing.
+The object will help improve everyone’s attention to detail and help them see things that they might have missed in the past.

 These exercises are great examples of how non-work creative thinking can help improve performance and alignment within your teams.
 Now we’ll discuss the workplace exercises that we find most effective.

-Brainwriting, or agile solution building, is a collaboration exercise that engages the entire team with each other’s ideas and allows everyone to insert their unique perspective into the mix.
+Brainwriting, or agile solution building, is a collaboration exercise that engages the entire team with each other’s ideas.
+It allows everyone to insert their unique perspective into the mix.